 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes No significant defects evident.
+Notes The roof structure appears to be constructed of original materials.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+There is evidence of staining to the sarking board within the roof space.